szkkng/kengo-dev/posts/jg-granular.md

 ## Summary

 In this article, I explained how to implement JG-Granular using the exported gen~ C++ code and JUCE APVTS.
-In this article, I explained how to implement JG-Granular using the exported gen~ C++ code and JUCE APVTS in creating it.
 If there is any part of the code that could be written more efficiently, or if there is anything that is wrong, I would love to hear your comments via Twitter DM.
 Thank you for reading to the end!

 ## References